kwame-mintah/notes-md/learning-paths/machine-learning/04-data-preprocessing.md

 data.isna().any()
 ```

-For categorical value imputation, a common approach is to use the most frequent value (the mode). [`value_counts`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.Series.value_counts.html#pandas.Series.value_counts) which finds the most frequent categorical for a feature (how many times it appears in the data).
+For categorical value imputation, a common approach is to use the most frequent value (the mode). [`value_counts`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.Series.value_counts.html#pandas.Series.value_counts)  finds the most frequent categorical for a feature (how many times it appears in the data).

 ```python
 data["column_name"].value_counts()